Shivon Zilis: Early life and education

-Zilis was born in Markham, Ontario, Canada, to a Hindu Punjabi Indian mother and a White Canadian father, Sharda and Richard Zilis.
+Shivon Zilis was born in Markham, Ontario, Canada, to Richard and Sharda Zilis.
+Her mother is of Indian origin, while her father, Richard, is Caucasian Canadian.

 Zilis graduated from Markham's Unionville High School.
 She attended Yale University, graduating in 2008 with degrees in economics and philosophy.
 As a goaltender on Yale's ice hockey team, she became the school's all-time leader in goals-against average.

 Career

 After graduating from Yale, Zilis started her career at IBM in New York, working in financial technologies in developing countries, especially Peru and Indonesia.
 From 2012 to 2018, she was one of the founding investors and partner of Bloomberg Beta, funded by Bloomberg L.P., utilizing what she calls "machine intelligence".

 From 2017 to 2019, Zilis served as a project director for Tesla, Inc.'s Autopilot product and chip design team.

 Zilis served as director of operations and special projects at Neuralink.
-Zilis met Elon Musk through her non-profit work at OpenAI, of which she was a board member until 2023.
+Zilis met Elon Musk through her non-profit work at OpenAI, where she served as a board member until 2023.
+Zillis's tenure on the board later was scrutinized in a lawsuit Musk filed against OpenAI.
+According to text messages that came out in discovery from OpenAI's lawyers, Zillis acted as an agent for Musk while simultaneously serving on OpenAI's board and being in a romantic relationship with Musk.
+She wrote that she was "keeping the info flowing" to Musk about internal goings-on at OpenAI.

 Zilis joined the board of defense technology company Shield AI in September 2023.
 She had previously written the company's term sheet for a seed round in 2016 while she was at Bloomberg Beta.